Rajit-Anand/Rajit-Anand/README.md

 - 👀 I’m interested in CP and ML
 - 🌱 I’m currently pursuing Mathematics and Computing at IIT Patna
 - 💞️ I’m looking to collaborate on any ML projects
-- 📫 Reach me on insta_id-rajit.anand_ , linkedin- https://www.linkedin.com/in/rajit-anand-68baab280/
+- 📫 Reach me on linkedin- https://www.linkedin.com/in/rajit-anand-68baab280/

 <!---
 Rajit-Anand/Rajit-Anand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.